Blue Lights series 4: BBC One confirms Richard Dormer set to return as beloved (but very dead) Gerry Cliff

 Is there a series 4 of Blue Lights?

-Blue Lights series 3 is every bit as good as the previous two series… So viewers will be pleased to know there’s at least another series incoming.
+Blue Lights series 3 was every bit as good as the previous two series… So viewers will be pleased to know there’s at least another series incoming.

-BBC One has confirmed that a series 4 of the hit Belfast police drama has been commissioned.
+BBC One has confirmed that they have recommissioned a series 4 of the hit Belfast police drama.
 And we don’t see any reason at all why the drama can’t run and run for years.
 It has already escaped the dreaded series 2 curse, where the second run failed to live up to the first.
 See The Last of Us, Squid Game, and Nine Perfect Strangers for examples.

 If co-creators and writers Declan Lawn and Adam Patterson carry on writing as well as this, we could watch until the end of time.

-Unsurprisingly, series 1 became one of the top 10 new drama series of 2023 across all broadcasters and streamers, and the biggest drama series in Northern Ireland.
+Unsurprisingly, series 1 became one of the top 10 new drama series of 2023 across all broadcasters and streamers.
+It’s also one of the biggest drama series in Northern Ireland.

 ‘A gripping drama about ordinary people doing an extraordinary job’